 In 1973, I embarked on a 3-month journey to Europe on $5 a day!
-Today, my son, 23 years old is embarking on a 6-month journey through S.E.
-Asia for a bit more than that!
+Today, my son, 23 years old is embarking on a 6-month Southeast Asia adventure for a little bit more than that!
 I traveled via railpass throughout Europe with a girlfriend; our son will be traveling by himself with his bicycle.
 He plans on arriving in Bangkok on Jan.
 16th, then bicycling to Cambodia, Laos, possibly Viet Nam and ends his trip touring Thailand.

 In order for my family & friends to reach me in 1973, they sent letters to American Express offices across Europe; today all it takes is a blog or email to connect.
 For me to call home wasn’t even a thought it was too expensive; today there are SIM cards and international phones.
 To see the photos I had taken all summer on my adventure, I had to wait until I got home and have them developed at Sav-On!
 Today – we will see photos in his blog immediately!

 So, as parents of a 23 year old son departing on an incredible journey, I must admit I feel a little uneasy.
 But, I can’t even imagine how my parents must have felt watching me board a plane at LAX without all the conveniences we have today!
 I am fortunate to live in 2009.